hmcts/azure-policy/README.md

 The name of the managed identity will be the same as the name of your policy assignment.

-In order to prevent creating multiple managed identities with the same name when applying a policy to multiple subscriptions, it is advisable to append the name of the policy assignment with `_SUBSCRIPTION_NAME` in order to be able to differentiate managed identities from one another and make it easier to assign permissions.
+In order to prevent creating multiple managed identities with the same name when applying a policy to multiple subscriptions, it is advisable to append the name of the policy assignment with `_SUBSCRIPTION_NAME`.

+This will make it much easier to differentiate managed identities from one another and make it easier to assign permissions.